chris-mcdo/django-overcomingbias-blog/README.rst

 `Admin Actions <https://docs.djangoproject.com/en/dev/ref/contrib/admin/actions/>`_
 to manage content.

-*Coming soon* Link the app in your URL config to access the REST or GraphQL APIs:
+Link the app in your URL config to access the REST API:

 .. code-block:: python